apache/apisix-website/blog/en/blog/2023/09/20/wecity-uses-apisix.md

 A: We thoroughly evaluated various solutions, including WSO2, Kong, Gravitee, 3Scale, API Umbrella, etc. We found that many open-source options were functionally restricted, necessitating costly enterprise agreements or support contracts for additional assistance.
 It was imperative for us to find a solution that seamlessly integrated into our existing architecture and infrastructure, as we anticipated the need to handle diverse data types, delivery mechanisms, and security requirements.

 Besides, we prefer to use open-source software in our architecture.
-Therefore, we followed projects the Apache Foundation offers and researched several other open-source API management solutions.
+Therefore, we followed projects the [Apache Software Foundation](https://www.apache.org/) offers and researched several other open-source API management solutions.
 We found APISIX on Apache and found that it is one of the truly open solutions, with an approach that aligns with our goals.

 After careful consideration, we made the decision to adopt APISIX in May 2023.